n8chan/Project-Management/FINAL PAPERS/TARUN_BATHINI.md

 Going forward, I hope FitFocus can become a platform that helps more people take control of their fitness in a way that works for them.
 With the help of contributors and users, this project can keep improving and growing beyond just my original vision.

-Cite as the form (Lastname, 2023) in the body of your text.
-List reference citation in this section.

 ## References

 - [OpenPose: Real-time multi-person keypoint detection library by Carnegie Mellon University](https://github.com/CMU-Perceptual-Computing-Lab/openpose)